 This matter arises under the Federal Mine Safety and Health Act of 1977, 30 U.S.C. § 801 et seq.
 (2006) ("Mine Act").
-On July 7, 2009, the Commission received from Knife River a motion by counsel seeking to reopen a penalty assessment that had become a final order of the Commission pursuant to section 105(a) of the Mine Act, 30 U.S.C. § 815(a).
+On December 23, 2009, the Commission received from Knife River Midwest LLC ("Knife River") a motion by counsel seeking to reopen a penalty assessment that had become a final order of the Commission pursuant to section 105(a) of the Mine Act, 30 U.S.C. § 815(a).
 Under section 105(a) of the Mine Act, an operator who wishes to contest a proposed penalty must notify the Secretary of Labor no later than 30 days after receiving the proposed penalty assessment.
 If the operator fails to notify the Secretary, the proposed penalty assessment is deemed a final order of the Commission.
 30 U.S.C. § 815(a).
 We have held, however, that in appropriate circumstances, we possess jurisdiction to reopen uncontested assessments that have become final Commission orders under section 105(a).
 Jim Walter Res., Inc., 15 FMSHRC 782, 786-89 (May 1993) ("JWR").
 In evaluating requests to reopen final section 105(a) orders, the Commission has found guidance in Rule 60(b) of the Federal Rules of Civil Procedure under which, for example, a party could be entitled to relief from a final order of the Commission on the basis of mistake, inadvertence, or excusable neglect.
 See 29 C.F.R. § 2700.1(b) ("the Commission and its Judges shall be guided so far as practicable by the Federal Rules of Civil Procedure"); JWR, 15 FMSHRC at 787.
 We have also observed that default is a harsh remedy and that, if the defaulting party can make a showing of good cause for a failure to timely respond, the case may be reopened and appropriate proceedings on the merits permitted.
 See Coal Prep.
 Servs., Inc., 17 FMSHRC 1529, 1530 (Sept.
 1995).
-Knife River states that it misunderstood the instructions on the assessment form and mailed the contest of the proposed penalties to the Commission, rather than to the Department of Labor's Mine Safety and Health Administration ("MSHA").
-Knife River further states that it was unaware of its error until it received a delinquency notice from MSHA and then immediately called MSHA and learned that it had sent the contest to the wrong address.
-The Secretary does not oppose Knife River's motion to reopen.
+On September 2, 2009, the Department of Labor's Mine Safety and Health Administration ("MSHA") issued Citation No. 6154862 to Knife River, which subsequently filed a notice of contest challenging the citation (Docket No. CENT 2009-800-RM).
+MSHA issued the proposed assessment covering that citation on November 10, 2009.
+Knife River claims that it mistakenly paid the penalty.
+It further asserts that its counsel discovered that the penalty had been erroneously paid on the day the assessment became a final order.
+Within a week of discovery, Knife River filed a motion to reopen.
+Although the Secretary does not oppose the motion to reopen, she urges the operator to take all steps necessary to ensure that future penalty assessments are contested in a timely manner.
 Having reviewed Knife River's request and the Secretary's response, in the interests of justice, we hereby reopen this matter and remand it to the Chief Administrative Law Judge for further proceedings pursuant to the Mine Act and the Commission's Procedural Rules, 29 C.F.R.
 Part 2700.
 Accordingly, consistent with Rule 28, the Secretary shall file a petition for assessment of penalty within 45 days of the date of this order.
 See 29 C.F.R. § 2700.28.
-Mary Lu Jordan, Chairman Michael F. Duffy, Commissioner Michael G. Young, Commissioner Robert F. Cohen, Jr., Commissioner Distribution:
+Mary Lu Jordan, Chairman Michael F. Duffy, Commissioner Michael G. Young, Commissioner Robert F. Cohen, Jr., Commissioner Patrick K. Nakamura, Commissioner Distribution: